![]() |

 Joining his Holiness on the balcony are friends and family, the Armenia Ambassador to Lebanon, the Bishop of Cyrus, and dignitaries from the Armenian community and beyond.

-returning to the Cathedral to proceed with the celebration of the Palm
+Bishop Nareg and his attendants pause at the entrance to the Cathedral, facing his Holiness, to listen to the address, before returning to the Cathedral to proceed with the celebration of the Palm Sunday Badarak.

 Once his Holiness finishes speaking and the Badarak resumes, a crowd of children and their parents gather at the foot of the stairs leading to the second floor landing of the residence, where his Holiness awaits to give the children his blessing and a gift.
-Children of all ages are brought to meet the Catholicos, and the

 Sitting on the landing, his Holiness greets the long line of children, who come forward one by one with their parents to meet the Catholicos, kissing his hand as is the Armenian way.
 In return, his Holiness gives each child a blessing and a small gift -- the gifts are wrapped and egg shaped, perhaps a head start on the feast next week!